Taking Charge of Your Health When You Have Prostate Cancer

 Chinese Medicine Treatment

-We treat prostate cancer in an integrative, holistic fashion, using Chinese Medicine to help prevent the disease or slow its progression.
+We treat prostate cancer in an integrative, holistic fashion, using Chinese Medicine to help build immunity and prevent the disease or slow its progression.
 We treat men at all stages of prostate cancer, including those who are undergoing active surveillance, men who have had a recurrence of prostate cancer after first-line treatment, and men with high-grade prostate cancer who have undergone surgery.

 Going to the gym and running help you get strong on the outside, but you need to be strong on the inside to help your body cope with the cancer.
 Our treatments help you get strong on the inside (strong energy and chi) to give your body the best chance to deal with your prostate cancer.